This document describes the multi-tenant feature.

 Moving from Single to Multi-Tenant Mode¶

-The following applies to environments that have been upgraded to 2.7 and running exclusively in single tenant mode.
+The following applies to environments that are running exclusively in single tenant mode.

 If you are running a production OVD server farm in single tenant mode and wish to activate Multi-Tenant mode, be aware of the following:

-- Single tenant environments that have implemented custom administration scripts may experience conflicts when converted into Multi-Tenant mode.
+Single tenant environments that have implemented custom administration scripts may experience conflicts when converted into Multi-Tenant mode.
 You may need to update your scripts if this occurs.
-Refer to the Session Manager Admin API guide on support.inuvika.com for current information on OVD 2.7 APIs.
+Refer to the Session Manager Admin API guide for information on OVD APIs.

 Domain Name and service access point¶